nickmalleson/surf/privacy.md

 ## 8. Further information and Contact

-If you have any queries relating to this privacy notice or the way your data is being processed through this website then please contact [webcomms@leeds.ac.uk](mailto:webcomms@leeds.ac.uk), making it clear that you are referring to the site www.surf.leeds.ac.uk.
+If you have any queries relating to this privacy notice or the way your data is being processed through this website then please contact [n.s.malleson@leeds.ac.uk](mailto:n.s.malleson@leeds.ac.uk).
 If you are dissatisfied with their response please contact the University Webmaster, [webmaster@leeds.ac.uk](mailto:webmaster@leeds.ac.uk).